Iodinex64/MonsteriBot-Game-Colour-Analyzer/README.md

 # Setup:

 ### You will need to first install some required packages.
-`pip install colorthief matplotlib PIL seaborn`
+`pip install requests colorthief matplotlib PIL seaborn`

 # To use: